kdn251/interviews/README.md

 <img src="/images/BST.png?raw=true" alt="Binary Search Tree" width="400" height="500">

 ### Trie
-* A trie, sometimes called a radix or prefix tree, is a kind of search tree that is used to store a dynamic set or associative array where the keys are usually Strings.
+* A trie sometimes called a radix or prefix tree is a kind of search tree that is used to store a dynamic set or associative array where the keys are usually strings.
 No node in the tree stores the key associated with that node; instead, its position in the tree defines the key with which it is associated.
 All the descendants of a node have a common prefix of the String associated with that node, and the root is associated with the empty String.

 ![Alt text](/images/trie.png?raw=true "Trie")